WyzalDev/MagicHeroes/README.md

 All registrations for server side entities happens in ServerServiceLocator Configure method.
 So it means that for new entities on server side programmer should register them here.</br></br>
 Order of registration is important too, cause if ServiceLocator don't have needed dependencies that may cause errors.

+#### Message Broker
+Server side has a singleton object that redirect all requests that comes to the server.
+Message Broker redirects requests by request parameter called msgHandlerName, to relevant MessageHandler.
+This mechanism workflow can be founded here on the following [diagram](#client-server-simulation-communication)

+#### Event Handling
+Servers EventCheckMessageHandler has event queue.
+Events can be added through static void AddEvent(string eventName) method.
+> In real app this method should not be achieved by clients.
+Only server must have access to it.

 ## Global Utils
 This part of app contains global classes that belong to both sides Client/Server or to global initialization for project.